LeviShaSha/Lineage2-Revolution/MercSG Guide.md

 ## Part 1 Basic Guides
 ### 1.Basic Ideas(Non-Sense)
 -Lineage2 Revolution is a typical Money-Or-Time game.(T_T).</br>
--Rushing for level is always vital in mobile games like Lineage.</br>
+-Rushing for level is vital in this game.</br>
+-Adena is the most important resource in this game.</br>
 -The keys to enjoy this game are:</br>
  1)~~Good luck!!!~~ Exquisite resource acquisition</br>
  2)~~Good luck!!!~~ Reasonable resrouce arrangements</br>